 A tent with leaky seams is no fun, especially amid that afternoon downpour.
 But a tent’s seams are also its most vulnerable zone to rogue and insistent water.

-To prevent infiltration, we have three options: seam taping, seam sealing, and creating a strong seam construction itself.
+To prevent infiltration, tent manufacturers have three options: seam taping, seam sealing, and creating a strong seam construction itself.

-Since you’re reading this, you’re probably curious about these solutions.
-And, whether one is better than the other.
+Since you’re reading this, you’re probably curious about difference between these solutions.
+And, whether one is better than the others.
 Let’s dive in.

 Seam taping—what is it?

 Seam tape is just what its name describes.
 It’s a layer of tape—technically, a polyurethane film—that is placed under the seams to block any water that enters the needle holes from making its way into your tent.
 The tape acts like dam.

 Seam taping can only be done at the factory because it requires a special machine, and each type of fabric demands an exact temperature for application.
-Factories are typically certified to apply seam tape.
+Tent factories are typically certified to apply seam tape.

-You might be familiar with the seam tape in your waterproof jacket.
+You might be familiar with the seam tape on your waterproof jacket.
 In tents, the method is similar, but the way it’s integrated is different.

 On new tents, if done well, the tape is hard to see, so you might not even know it’s there.